 As far as everything else is going, the Beer Run 5K was pretty cool and I got to try out a new-ish vegan spot in Anaheim by the name of Healthy Junk (that was REALLY GOOD!) after I was done running.
 Overall, pretty fun weekend; but, right now, I’m still waiting to hear from the company I had my second interview with last week.
 Trying to stay optimistic, but at this point it’s a little hard! (that’s what she said)

 So, this morning, I decided that I’d make a semi-elaborate savory breakfast.
 Usually, I reserve my more involved breakfast recipes for pancakes, waffles, and so on; but it has been a while since I’ve cooked up some seitan sausages.
 If you’ve never made your own seitan before, I highly recommend it.
 It’s super easy and you can really go whichever way you’d like with the flavor, while controlling the ingredients in it; unlike the processed seitan in stores most of the time.
-These smoky sausages have a chipotle kick and a tinge of sweetness that goes perfectly with the bell pepper in the hash.
+This smoky, Chipotle Seitan Sausage has a spicy kick and a tinge of sweetness that goes perfectly with the bell pepper in the hash.
 The aromas that fill your kitchen when you’re making this dish are Southwestern in nature and will have you drooling, anticipating the final product.
 (I know this first hand, oops!)

 One Year Ago: Sweet Watermelon, Carrot & Apple Juice

 - 3/4 C .
 Vital Wheat Gluten

 - 1 tsp .
 Dried Chipotle Flakes

 - 1/2 tsp .
 Smoked Paprika